CleverCloud/doc.clever-cloud.com/getting-started/quickstart.md

 ### Delete an add-on

-To delete an add-on, go to the *Configuration* page of the add-on, and click on *Remove add-on*.
+To delete an add-on:
+1. Go to the *Configuration* page of the add-on.
+2. Click on *Remove add-on*.

 Warning: After deletion of the add-on, all associated data will be removed.